10 Timeless Time Management Techniques

 3) Learn to Say No

-While it’s great to be a team player, it’s also important to know when and how to be assertive and let the person know you can’t handle their request at the moment.
+While it’s great to be a team player, it’s also important to know when and how to be assertive and let people know you can’t handle their request at the moment if it conflicts with you achieving your goals.
 If you do agree to take on the task, negotiate a deadline that helps them achieve their goals without sacrificing your own.

 - Delete it: What are the consequences of not doing the task at all?
 Consider the 80/20 rule; maybe it doesn’t need to be done in the first place.